RocketPuppy/redux-consumer-toolkit/README.md

 #### Use case

-Like Promap, but only change the input of a consumer.
+Like mapInOut, but only change the input of a consumer.

 #### API